 In the table below, you can find the formation of Grand Canyon rock layers which date back to 2 billion years.
 As you can see, most of the rocks are sedimentary like shale, limestone and sandstone.

-The BIG LIST of rock layers of the Grand Canyon
+What are the rock layers part of the Grand Canyon?

 |Rock Layers||Time (Years)||Thickness (Meters)||Depositional Type|